muratk3n/thirdwave/en/2020/07/h2-numbers.md

 4.60 percent of available reserves
 ```

-Storing today's energy consumption for half a day would require over
+.. it would require over 20 times the amount of available lithium in
-20 times the amount of available lithium in the world.
+the world.

 BEV, Electricity